This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 This is an older version of Tracer with fewer features.

-A particle that distorts anything seen through it.
+Defines a particle that distorts anything seen through it.

 Note: This particle is not visible if the "Effects" setting is set to "Low".

-A particle that applies a radial blur to anything seen through it.
+Defines a particle that applies a radial blur to anything seen through it.

 Note: This particle is not visible if the "Effects" setting is set to "Low".